 Remove a Criminal Record

 The most common way to remove a criminal record is through an expungement or record seal.
 A pardon, sometimes called “clemency,” is another common method of curing a criminal.
 Many people are familiar with the President’s authority to grant a pardon.
 However, the President only has this authority for federal crimes.
 So, the power to pardon state crimes is vested in governors.
 A pardon or expungement can be extremely valuable in many ways.
-For more information on obtaining a pardon, or to purchase a Texas or California pardon e-Book, visit our website.

 Leave a Comment

 Disclaimer: The material on this blog has been prepared and is copyrighted by WipeRecord, a division of Eastman, Libersat & Meyler, PC ("WipeRecord").
 The material is for informational purposes only and does not constitute legal advice.
 Information provided by or cited to third parties does not necessarily reflect the opinions of WipeRecord or any of its attorneys or clients.
 Results of any expungement or restoration of civil and/or firearm rights may vary from case to case.
 We obtained your email address when you took the eligibility test on our website.
 Please note that prior results do not guarantee a similar outcome.
 The choice of a lawyer is an important decision and should not be based solely upon advertisement.
 Please refer to our website for prices.
 This is a legal advertisement.
 If you have already hired or retained a lawyer in connection with your gun rights restoration, please disregard this letter.
 Our lawyers do not have professional liability insurance.